-Little River’s Imperial Moto sells motorcycle apparel and has a small barbershop.
-But if you’re not interested in souping-up your hog and don’t need a quick trim, it’s also a very solid spot to grab a coffee, an empanada, and get some work done.
-It’s not a big place, but there are some couches in the front and little tables in the back.
+Little River’s Imperial Moto sells motorcycle apparel and has a small barbershop in the back.
+But if you’re not interested in souping-up your hog and don’t need a quick trim, it’s also a very solid spot to grab a coffee, an empanada, and answer emails.
+It’s not a big place, but there are some couches in the front and a handful of tables.
 Thankfully, we’ve never seen this place get too crowded for us to find a comfortable, quiet spot to take advantage of their very strong Wi-Fi.

-South Beach desperately needs more coffee shops where one can concentrate without having to wrestle with a family of French tourists over the only seat near a power outlet.
+South Beach desperately needs more coffee shops where one can concentrate without having to wrestle with a family of tourists over the only seat near a power outlet.
 Bebito’s is just such a place.
 It’s in the lobby of a residential building slightly away from always-busy Alton Road.
-But the best part is that there’s a ton of seating, both downstairs and upstairs, where they have these set-ups that almost look like those VIP cabanas you can rent at a pool party.
+But the best part is that there’s lots of seating, both downstairs and upstairs, where they have these set-ups that almost look like those VIP cabanas you can rent at a pool party.
 But instead of popping rosé, they’re ideal for cleaning up that inbox you’ve let go to hell.

 If you want to work with coffee and have a meal that’s slightly more substantial than a croissant, try La Social.
-The pink cafe in the Upper East Side has a small dining room and some outdoor seating where you can order salads, toast, sandwiches, or an acai bowl.
+The pink cafe in the Upper East Side has a small dining room and some outdoor seating where you can order decent salads, toast, sandwiches, or an acai bowl.
 It feels slightly more like a restaurant than a coffee shop inside, but it’s still a place that’s totally acceptable to prop open a laptop and not speak to anyone but your server for two hours.